 When it comes to wax begonia care, one question keeps popping up.
 Do they like sun or shade?

 Well, I’ve done some research on this and as it turns out wax begonia requires more sun than shade.
 However, this may vary depending on specific begonia types.

 For example, bronze-colored leaves begonia are the most sun-tolerant of all.
 While tuberous begonias prefer more shade and less heat, so you’ll often see them on display in late summer.

 This hardy perennial plant brings bright blooms to your home and garden for the majority part of the year.

 Some of the popular varieties include; Prelude white, Monza, Emperor Red, Senator Red, Party Pink, and Barbara Rogers.
 They are easy to grow and take care of - both indoor and outdoor.

-In this article, I’m going to discuss wax begonia care tips that will help you in maintaining a healthy begonia plant for a colorful garden.
+In this article, I’m going to discuss wax begonia plant including care tips that will help you in maintaining a healthy begonia plant for a colorful garden.